laurylopes/laurylopes/RESUME/resume.md

 **Techs:** Looker, LookML, PostgreSQL, dbt, git, Airflow, Python, Zapier

 ### Data Analyst @ Girondins de Bordeaux (football club)
-From Jan 2022 to June 2023, I worked as the first Data Analyst at the club and had the chance to build Kimball data models and dashboards to help sales, ticketing, marketing, and financial teams.
+**From Jan 2022 to June 2023:** I worked as the first data analyst at the club and had the chance to automate and build data models and dashboards to help sales, ticketing, marketing, and financial teams.

 - Delivered a communication strategy plan for email marketing campaigns: increased the email open rate.